Don’t you hate it when you can feel a sore throat coming on and you just know you’re going to feel like crap in a day or

-Legend has it that this drink skyrocketed to the main menu in 2016 when Instagrammers hashtagged it into popularity.
+Legend has it that this drink skyrocketed to the regular menu in 2016 when Instagrammers hashtagged it into popularity all over social media.

 No matter how it arrived on the scene, it’s now part of the permanent Starbucks drink menu and is one of the best hot tea drinks to order at Starbucks.

 Who Created the Starbucks Medicine Ball?

-No one really knows for sure, but it must have been some creative barista who decided to blend the ingredients into a soothing cold remedy for an under the weather sniffling customer.
+No one really knows for sure, but this popular drink must have been some creative Starbucks baristas who decided to blend the ingredients into a soothing cold remedy for an under the weather sniffling customer.

 What Kind of Tea goes into a Medicine Ball?

-Two different kinds of tea give the Honey Citrus Mint Tea it’s soothing properties:
+Two different kinds of Teavana tea bags give this Honey Citrus Mint Tea it’s soothing properties:

 How to Make Medicine Ball Tea At Home

 Fortunately for us, the Coldbuster is easy to make at home, even if you’re not feeling your best.

 This drink is really simple and easy to make.
-It’s a combination of hot water, steamed lemonade, two types of tea and honey.
+It’s a combination of simple ingredients: hot water, steamed lemonade, two types of tea and honey.
 You can get all the ingredients at your local grocery store.

 If you order this drink at Starbucks, you can add an optional pump of peppermint syrup.